carpentries/amy/docs/users_guide/admin_index.md

 ### Automated emails

-AMY sends automated emails for membership, instructor training, and workshop administration.
+AMY sends automated emails for membership/partnership, instructor training, and workshop administration.
 This system was completely revamped in October 2024.

 [Email templates](https://amy.carpentries.org/emails/templates/) and [status of scheduled emails](https://amy.carpentries.org/emails/scheduled_emails/) can be viewed directly through the user interface under the "More" menu.
 Not all templated emails are currently active.